TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 ### Recording

 Frigate offers flexibility on how video is recorded.
-One can choose to record all video from the camera feed, only save video when motion is detected or only record video when an event in ongoing.
+One can choose to record all video from the camera feed, only save video when motion is detected or only record video when an event is ongoing.
 This [page](https://docs.frigate.video/configuration/record/) provides detailed information on different configuration permutations for recording in Frigate.

-The following configuration saves video only when motion is detected and retains the footage for 30 days.
+The following configuration only saves video when motion is detected and retains the footage for 30 days.

 ```
 record: